ni/nimi-python/docs/nidigital/class.rst

             :param initial_state_low_pins:

-                Pins or pin groups to initialize to a low state.
+                Comma-delimited list of pins, pin groups, or channels to initialize to a low state.